GoogleCloudPlatform/ml-testing-accelerators/images/README.md

 * Under "Build configuration", choose "Cloud Build configuration file (yaml or json)" and change the path to `/images/pytorch-examples-gpu/cloudbuild.yaml`
 * Under "Substitution variables", add one key:value pair where "Variable" = `_VERSION` and "Value" = `master`.

-## Scheduler
+### Cloud Scheduler

-You can already run your trigger manually as a one-off and it will fire automatically if you change the image code.
+You can already run your trigger manually as a one-off and it will fire automatically if you push a change to the master branch of your repository.

 If you want to set your trigger to run on an automated schedule (e.g. if you wanted to build a new image daily since your image tracks a repo under active development), you can set up a Cloud Scheduler to kick off the trigger.